botiana/botiana/README.md

 ### Settings
 The settings file has a few defaults you may need to customize.
- - You may set your token here, or via the environment.
+ - You may set your token here, or via the environment
- - You can change the bot's name, if you must.
+ - If you insist, you can change the bot's name, or set it via the environment
  - Set your desired level of logs
- - Set the max translation length
+ - Set the maximum input length for translations
  - Configure the commands you wish to enable from legacy_modules

 Several other items can be configured by setting environment variables: